beegee-tokyo/SX126x-Arduino/README.md

-  hwConfig.USE_DIO3_TCXO = true;            // True if DIO3 is used to control the voltage of the TXCO oscillator hwConfig.USE_DIO3_ANT_SWITCH = false;     // True if DIO3 is used to enable/disable the antenna hwConfig.USE_LDO = false;                 // False if SX126x DCDC converter is used, true if SX126x LDO is used
+  hwConfig.USE_DIO3_TCXO = true;            // True if DIO3 is used to control the voltage of the TXCO oscillator hwConfig.USE_DIO3_ANT_SWITCH = false;     // True if DIO3 is used to enable/disable the antenna hwConfig.USE_LDO = false;                 // False if SX126x DCDC converter is used, true if SX126x LDO is used hwConfig.USE_RXEN_ANT_PWR = false;        // If set to true RADIO_RXEN pin is used to control power of antenna switch
 ```
 ----
 ### Explanation for LDO and DCDC selection